paularnaud2/ParTools/README.md

 Extract zip and run: `pip install -e .` at the root.

 You'll find examples of use and descriptions of the different available packages and functions in the _run_ folder.
-If you want to use the cx-Oracle dependant packages (sql and reqlist), you'll need an [Oracle instant client](https://www.oracle.com/uk/database/technologies/instant-client/downloads.html) whose path you can set in the _conf.py_ file.
+If you want to use the cx-Oracle dependant packages (sql and reqlist), you'll need an [Oracle instant client](https://www.oracle.com/uk/database/technologies/instant-client/downloads.html) whose directory you can set in the _conf.py_ file.